 Cliffs on the east side

 North summit is still a couple of kilometres away

 Still looking for the north summit

-We reach a cliff edge without finding the summit.
+We reached a cliff edge without finding the summit

 Panorama from the north summit, or close to it

-We make our way back to the road.
+We made our way back to the road

 82 J/2 Fording River (The topo appears highly inaccurate.
 Mouse over